The Man (Me) Behind The Sharp Plays Curtain

 My Personal Plays on Twitter

 I am often asked how I come up with my personal plays that I release on Twitter.
 While I have been a gambler since I was a kid, I wasn’t necessarily a good one.
 Computers and mathematics became the key.
 My selections are derived from my algorithms and my personal feelings for a bet.
 Goes all the way back to the days of writing line generation programs on the TI-82 graphing calculator (picture) and in Excel.
 Thankfully my programs perform a lot better today.
 I don’t handicap because I know I won’t be able to assess a game like a computer and sports betting is really just numbers.
 The line is generated by calculated expectations and public perceptions.
 Given those are just quantified in numbers and summed up in a final number (the line/odds), shouldn’t then mathematics be able to dissect that number and find edges?
 I believed so.
 Therefore I let the computer handle the work for me.
 When my programs come up with big overlays combined with some “other” information, I post it up on Twitter as a personal play.
 I am quite proud of my record.
 I don’t post a lot of plays as I am very selective.
-However in what I have posted the past 9 years (June 2011), my record is 189-124 for 60.6%.
-Every one of my personal plays is released free of charge on Twitter!
+However, in what I have posted the past 9 years (June 2011), my Personal Play record is 192-124 for 60.8% and +61.1 units.
+Every one of my Personal Plays are released free of charge on Twitter!